 We believe that, despite being inside a special institution, spaces for communication and creativity can be established through arts, as these are the fundamental needs of each social being.
 That why is our conviction in the possibility of doing Circus in non-conventional locations.
-We have confidence that the time dedicated to special performances as the one at The Ugandan School for the Deaf are chances for the development of creative, cognitive, social insertion and participation capacities that contribute to improving the pupils’ life.
+We have confidence that the time dedicated to special performances like the one at The Ugandan School for the Deaf are chances for the development of creative, cognitive, social insertion and participation capacities that contribute to improving the pupils’ life.

 We have to thank Massimo for the sponsorship of the event and our hope is to be back soon with new smiles, fun and education so please help us make this vital expansion possible!